-CLAT PG Syllabus 2022: The Common Law Admission Test is the national level entrance exam conducted every year for admission to PG law courses in the National Law Universities (NLU) across India.
+CLAT PG Syllabus 2024: The Common Law Admission Test is the national-level entrance exam conducted every year for admission to PG law courses in the National Law Universities (NLU) across India.
 If you have completed your bachelor’s degree in law and are willing to pursue post-graduation, then check out the detailed CLAT PG Syllabus here.
-Know the important topics you need to study to for the upcoming CLAT PG Exam 2022.
+Know the important topics you need to study to for the upcoming CLAT PG Exam 2024.

 The CLAT LLM Syllabus includes a few important topics as tabulated below.
-As the CLAT 2022 is scheduled in May 2022, gear up your preparation now to secure a good score.
+As the CLAT 2024 is scheduled in 18 December 2024, gear up your exam preparation now to secure a good score.

 |Constitutional Law||Jurisprudence||Contract Law|